stfbk/stfbk.github.io/_complementary/IOTSECFOR2021.md

 ### Results of the DoS against the MQTT brokers under test
 - All brokers RAM usage is affected by the publishing of messages:
-  - In Mosquitto it is possible to saturate the RAM and swap spaces (and be killed by the system) with just one malicious connected client; in VerneMQ and EMQx, it is necessary to use multiple concurrent clients.
+  - In Mosquitto it is possible to saturate the RAM and swap spaces (and be killed by the system) with just one malicious connected client; in VerneMQ and EMQ X, it is necessary to use multiple concurrent clients.
-    However, attacking EMQx requires a much longer amount of time due to the limit (by default) on the payload size.
+    However, attacking EMQ X requires a much longer amount of time due to the limit (by default) on the payload size.
 - In VerneMQ it is possible to attack the disk as it stores (by default) received messages on the disk.
 - To attack the CPU usage, we used up to 400 concurrent clients (400 publishers and in the second test run 400 subscribers).
 When also using the subscribers (that connect with a certain quality of service and disconnect before the publishing begins), the attack is successful only in EMQ X: starting from 250 concurrent publishers, the CPU usage is on average over 80% (93% peak use).
 In the worst case, Mosquitto have an increment of 7.75% and VerneMQ 14.4%.
   - During the test, Mosquitto will use only one CPU core being single-threaded; VerneMQ and EMQ X will use concurrently all cores at the same CPU level with minimal variations.